 Different types of tanks serve different purposes.
 These are as follows –

-• Show Tank – It is the main tank.
+- Show Tank—It is the main tank.
 Make sure there are plenty of live plants like Hornwort and Amazon Sword Plant.
 Also, cover the bottom of the tank with rocks and substrate.
-The substrate can be of any size of your preference.
+The substrate can be of any size you prefer.
 Guppies are not bottom dwellers; they swim in the middle part of the tank.

-• Breeding Tank – This tank is for keeping the eggs till they hatch.
+- Breeding Tank—This tank is for keeping the eggs until they hatch.
 The ideal plant for the breeding tank is floating plants like Java Moss.
-Make sure the tank is bare-bottomed but have enough plants for fries to hide.
+Make sure the tank is bare-bottomed but has enough plants for fries to hide in.

 Guppy Tank Mates

-If you want to keep them to enhance the attractiveness of your tank, then only males will be best.
-But if you want to breed them as well, then keep males and females in 2:1.
+If you want to keep them to enhance the attractiveness of your tank, keep only males.
+But if you want to breed them, keep males and females in a 2:1 ratio.

 Ideal tank mates – Gourami, Mollies, Corydoras, Platies, peaceful Tetras, Swordtails, etc. Ghost Shrimp or African Dwarf Frogs are also compatible with them.